ovrmrw/angular-simple-redux-starter/README.md

 # angular-simple-redux-starter
-SIDUX (simple-redux) app example using Angular, RxJS and TypeScript 2.1
+Example of using Reactive-Store, Angular, RxJS and TypeScript 2.1

 ---

 No Actions, No Reducers, just write your code in the simpler, faster and safer way.

-All SIDUX code is typed-safe via TypeScript 2.1 power.
+**ovrmrw-reactive-store** help you to write front-end apps without painful coding.

 ## Setup
 ```